patrickbwarren/qgis-survex-import/README.md

 that nowadays only shows up in
 [Magic Map](http://www.natureonthemap.naturalengland.org.uk/MagicMap.aspx "Magic Map").
-Modern usage nearly always corresponds to the WGS84 datum, which is pretty much universally used on the web so far as I know.
-It's also used in [Google Earth](https://en.wikipedia.org/wiki/Google_Earth "wikipedia") and in fact Google's
+Modern usage nearly always corresponds to the WGS84 datum, which is pretty much universally used nowadays.
+For example it's used in [Google Earth](https://en.wikipedia.org/wiki/Google_Earth "wikipedia") and in fact Google's
 [Keyhole Markup Language (KML)](https://developers.google.com/kml/ "Google KML")